- What is Ayurvedic massage?

 |soothes ailments caused by wind and mucus||restores the movement of Prana in the body|

 |aids resistance to disharmony and disease||promotes sleep, helps against insomnia|

 These effects have been observed by Ayurvedic physicians for several thousand years and some of them have already been confirmed by modern scientific research.

 In Ayurvedic terms, oil massage acts primarily on Vata Dosha, which is the most mobile of the three Doshas.
 Vata has the following qualities: cold, dry, rough, mobile, light, subtle/transparent.
 Applying warm oil diminishes all these qualities.
 To achieve lasting effects, massage or self-oleation should be practised regularly.

 Ayurvedic massage is especially recommended by overall dryness, cracking joints, cold intolerance, constipation, bloating, painful periods, hormonal imbalances, insomnia, anxiety, panic attacks, fatigue, chronic stress, aches and pains, congestion, stiffness etc. Ayurvedic massage is an important part of detox and fertility programmes.

-Any massage with warm oils should be avoided if you have high fever, severe heart or kidney disease, acute indigestion, if you are undergoing deep X-ray or radiotherapy.
+In general, any massage should be avoided if you have high fever, high blood pressure, severe heart or kidney disease, acute indigestion, if you are undergoing deep X-ray or radiotherapy.
+When in doubt, please consult your primary care provider.
 Importantly, if you dislike oil or touch, this type of massage is best avoided.
-When in doubt, please ask.

 “Don’t remember when I felt this alive and centered.”